froger-me/wp-packages-update-server/README.md

 * **Remote Software License Manager** (discouraged) **:** a file `remote-slm.php` demonstrating how a remote installation of Software License Manager can be put in place, with a little bit of extra code.

 In addition, a [Must Use Plugin](https://codex.wordpress.org/Must_Use_Plugins) developers can add to the WordPress installation running WP Update Plugin Server is available in `wp-plugin-update-server/optimisation/wppus-endpoint-optimizer.php`.
-It allows to bypass all plugins execution when checking for updates (or keep some with a global whitelist in an array `$wppus_always_active_plugins`).
+It allows to bypass all plugins and themes execution when checking for updates (or keep some with a global whitelist in an array `$wppus_always_active_plugins`).
-It also provides a global variable `$wppus_doing_update_api_request` to test in themes and control if filters and actions should be added/removed.
+It also provides a global variable `$wppus_doing_update_api_request` to test in plugins kept activated and control if filters and actions should be added/removed.

 ### Screenshots